Supply Chain Governance

 Supply Chain Governance is the framework that ensures:

-Establishing a governance structure typically requires addressing the trinity of People, Process and Technology.
+Establishing a supply chain governance mechanism that works well typically requires addressing the trinity of People, Process and Technology.

-The Importance of People in Effective Supply Chains
+The Importance of People in Effective Supply Chain Management

 The Importance of Technology Within Supply Chains

 For supply chain professionals, the challenge of working “in the business” to support daily transactional requirements is always balanced with working “on the business.”
-This includes proactively identifying risks, and exploring operating-cost reduction strategies, all while improving service levels.
+This includes proactively identifying risks in global, complex supply chains, and exploring operating-cost reduction strategies, all while improving service levels.

 Thankfully, technology is playing an increasing role to help us collectively do more with the same (or even less) time.
 This creates the opportunity for a better balance between keeping the lights on and improving services and overall performance.